Developing Work-related skills and behaviours

 • Failing to link identified weaknesses to an action plan; students often list gaps without proposing realistic strategies for development.

-• Misconception: 'A CV should list every job I've ever had, no matter how small.'
-Correction: Employers prefer a tailored CV that highlights relevant experience and skills.
-Including irrelevant or outdated jobs can clutter your CV and distract from your strengths.
+• Misconception: 'My CV should list every job I've ever done.'
+Correction: Employers prefer a targeted CV that highlights relevant experience and skills.
+Tailor your CV to each job application, focusing on achievements rather than just duties.

 Frequently Asked Questions